 And this hasn’t slowed down, either.
 By 2012, the market was already ahead of its 2008 peak and continued to grow to new heights, achieving a staggering $4.2 billion for sales in 2015.

 It outperforms the stock market.
 Plain and simple, art did better than stocks in 2018.
-While the last year was remarkably volatile for most parts of the public market, the art market in 2018 looked remarkably similar to prior years.
+Even as the stock market experienced volatility, the art market in 2018 looked remarkably similar to prior years.